 This is true, really, for handling any hot peppers, but especially those at the top end of the pepper scale.
 Their level of capsaicin, the compound behind chili peppers that acts as an irritant, is much higher than jalapeños.
 If you work with these chilies gloveless, it’s a guarantee that you’re in for a nasty case of chili burn, both on your fingers and anywhere you rub.

-Careful what you touch even when wearing gloves.
+Be careful what you touch, even when wearing gloves.

 The gloves are going to protect your fingers, but touching any part of your body with the gloves after you’ve handled habaneros can again lead to severe chili burn.
 Most especially – resist any urge to rub your eyes, even with what you think is a clean part of your gloved hand.
 Wait until you’ve removed your gloves and washed your hands thoroughly.